-Consistent with the Company's core values and the Code of Conduct prohibition of retaliation against anyone who makes a good faith report of a Code violation, in August 2022, the Board adopted a Whistleblower Policy.
+Consistent with the Company's core values and the Code of Conduct prohibition of retaliation against anyone who makes a good faith report of a Code violation, the Company maintains a Whistleblower Policy.
 This policy is designed to encourage the reporting of any instances of suspected unethical, illegal, fraudulent or undesirable conduct involving the NOVONIX business and to provide protections and measures so that those persons who make a report may do so confidentially and without fear of intimidation, disadvantage, or reprisal.